 And if you haven’t seen the movie in a while, you can get it here:

-The DVD has some really cool special features, including numerous set stills that show Gull Cottage from just about every angle you can imagine.
+The DVD (affiliate link) has some really cool special features, including numerous set stills that show Gull Cottage from just about every angle you can imagine.
 That’s where I found most of the ones I posted here.
 I highly recommend it for true fans of this film!